-- (a) Feeder canal from the diversion near Antimony down the channel to Otter Creek Reservoir: - CLOSED Jan.
-1 through 6 a.m. on the second Saturday of July. - (b) From the BLM boundary (about four miles south of the town of Antimony) upstream to the confluence of Deer Creek: - Limit 2 trout. - Artificial flies and lures only.
+(a) Feeder canal from the diversion near Antimony down the channel to Otter Creek Reservoir:

+(b) From the BLM boundary (about four miles south of the town of Antimony) upstream to the confluence of Deer Creek:

+- I imit 2 trout. - Artificial flies and lures only.